-Ducks, Geese and Guinea Fowls are reported here
+\Ducks, Geese and Guinea Fowls are reported here

-Animal livestock populations, which have significant influence on the air pollutant inventory, have decreased considerably over the period 1990-2021.
-The Swine population have decreased by 67%, whereas the Cattle population dropped by 43% over the period 1990-2021.
-However, animal livestock has started to increase in the recent years, thus Non-dairy Cattle livestock has shown a 62% increase over the period 2005-2021.
+Animal populations, which have significant influence on the air pollutant inventory, have decreased considerably over the period 1990-2022.
+The swine population decreased by 68%, whereas the cattle population dropped by 44% over the period 1990-2022.
+However, livestock has started to increase in recent years, thus Non-dairy Cattle livestock has shown a 58% increase over the period 2005-2022.
+The increase in the Non-dairy Cattle livestock population in the period of 2020-2021 is due to a change in the statistical method, the corrected data of the HCSO with the information from the Identification and Registration System (ENAR).

-5.3.1.2 Animal waste management systems (AWMS)
+5.3.1.2 ANIMAL WASTE MANAGEMENT SYSTEMS (AWMS)

-Activity data on allocation of manure to animal waste management systems is based on processing and synthesizing of statistics from the HCSO's General Agricultural Censuses conducted in 2000, 2010 and 2020, Farm Structure Surveys, conducted in 2003, 2005, 2007, 2013 and 2016 annual data for the period 2004-2021 from the Nitrogen Database, reports on agricultural waste such as manure (such as the Hungarian Energy and Public Utility Regulatory Authority's (hereafter MEKH) annual report on agricultural waste treated in biogas plants).
+Activity data on allocation of manure to animal waste management systems is based on processing and synthesizing statistics:

+- the HCSO's General Agricultural Censuses conducted in 2000, 2010 and 2020, - HCSO Farm Structure Surveys, conducted in 2003, 2005, 2007, 2013 and 2016, - annual data for the period 2004-2022 from the NFCSO's Nitrogen Database, - reports on agricultural waste such as manure such as the Hungarian Energy and Public Utility Regulatory Authority's annual report on agricultural waste treated in biogas plants.

-In Hungary the first comprehensive study on animal waste management system distribution for emission inventory purposes was carried out by Ráky in 2003 based on the HCSO's General Agricultural Census 2000.
-This study focused on product producer farms and provides data by farm-size structure.
+In Hungary the first comprehensive study on animal waste management system distribution for emission inventory purposes was carried out by Ráky in 2003 (Ráky, 2003) based on the HCSO's General Agricultural Census 2000.
+This study focused on product producer farms and provides data by farmsize structure.
 The results of the HCSO's General Agricultural Census 2010 provided comprehensive information on the manure management distribution again.
-The census provide data on housing practices for cattle, swine and laying hens, and in addition on grazing for all animal species for the year 2010.
+The census provides data on housing practices for cattle, swine and laying hens, and in addition on grazing for all animal species for the year 2010.
 The surveyed housing systems are as follows: